callumsteele4/hacker-games/README.md

 In order to improve the effectiveness of the quiz section, we decided to give priority to questions that had been asked furthest in the past and also those with the most incorrect answers.
 To achieve this, we have implemented a custom algorithm that will determine which question to present the user, based on the user's previous answers.

+The code related to this can be found [here](/hacker-games-trainline/src/hacker-games-trainline/Services/QuestionStore.cs) and [here](/hacker-games-trainline/src/hacker-games-trainline/Services/QuestionGenerator.cs).

 ### Graph Database